theBoEffect/s3-unzip/README.md

-# VRX S3 Unzip
+# S3 Unzip2

-This is a fork of [S3 Unzip](https://bitbucket.org/copperhill/s3-unzip.git) by Steve Yardumian updated to support gz files with [gunzip-file](https://github.com/tyxla/gunzip-file)
+This is a fork of [S3 Unzip](https://bitbucket.org/copperhill/s3-unzip.git) by Steve Yardumian updated to support gz files with decompress with the gz plugin

 ## S3 Unzip ##